sas-fossdev/saspes/README.md

 ### Class Page
 * View final percent and cutoffs for grades
+* Recalculate final percent and grade with an extra assignment

 ### Extra Features
-* (Temporarily removed for development) ~~View grades and final percents for courses even when Powerschool is closed.~~
+* (Temporarily removed for development #4 ) ~~View grades and final percents for courses even when Powerschool is closed.~~

 ## Browser Support